 “[Gartner] survey reveals that 65% of respondents reported at least one software vendor audit in the previous 12 months, up from 61% the year before.”3

 – We’ve found that as market and licensing models are changing, so are the publishers’ revenues.
 This means that they’re thinking of new and creative ways to generate revenue from their existing customers and auditing is certainly one of those ways.
 This year especially, we’re seeing more and more audits – many of our clients are facing audits from multiple software publishers.

 4 strategic benefits of software asset management

 As noted by Gartner, SAM is a discipline that supports strategic business development.
-Here are the 4 main strategic benefits of SAM:
+Here are the 4 main strategic benefits of software asset management:

 – Data collected from SAM allows organizations to identify IT security risks, finding faulty and/or unsupported software.
 You’ll know which/how many software assets need patches/security updates.